alejo-mt/patientor/README.md

 # Patientor

-In this practice we are going to create a simple project with Typescript.
-This is app is for patients registration: we collect important informacion and the diagnosis of each one.
+In this practice, we are going to create a simple project with Typescript.
+This app is for patient registration: we collect important information and the diagnosis of each one.

 ## Objetives: